wp-plugins/sumome/Readme.txt

 = Latest Updates =

+* 6/20 - Smart bar can now appear at the bottom of your pages, TONS more templates for Scroll Box / Smart Bar and List Builder,
 * 5/21 Added tons new List Builder design templates
 * Added URL shortener for all sharing tools
 * Made Scroll Box and Smart Bar (hello bar alternative) to Pro versions (AB testing, multiple popups, advanced display rules)